 The law also requires that vehicles have a safety vest, spare tire, first aid kit, safety triangle, towing rope and spare light bulbs at all times.
 This is rarely checked, but again, it's in your best interest to have these things in case of an accident.

 Local drivers aren't exactly the best in the world, so be aware of the cars around you.
 Don't expect them to follow the law.
-Drunk driving is an issue that only makes the problem worse.
-Many accidents occur when people are speeding (often while intoxicated) along the winding roads in the region.
+Drunk driving and speeding (often while intoxicated) along the winding roads in the region are a problem.
 Even if you're a safe driver, the person speeding around the next bend might not be.

 If, after taking all these warnings into consideration, your plans still include driving through Bosnia and Herzegovina (including the road section at Neum on the Dalmatian Coastal Highway), make sure that you have all of the correct papers.